• Skip to main content

 So go ahead.
 Start rehearsing.
 Step into your role of a lifetime!

-Jodi Leib Coden, MA, has a master of arts in clinical psychology and is a Registered Drama Therapist.
+Jodi Leib Coden, MA has a master of arts in drama therapy and psychological therapy, a Registered Drama Therapist and doctoral candidate in clinical psychology.
 She treats children and adults of all ages, in both individual and group therapy.

 Inquire about scheduling an appointment with Jodi.

-Written by lena agree · Categorized: Therapy · Tagged: behavioral rehearsal, creative healing, creative therapy, drama therapy, emotional wellness, expressive arts therapy, future self, future self exercise, guided visualization, mind body connection, personal growth, psychotherapy, self development, self transformation, somatic healing, therapy, visualization
+Written by Jodi Coden, MA, Registered Drama Therapist· Categorized: Resources, Therapy· Tagged: behavioral rehearsal, creative healing, creative therapy, drama therapy, emotional wellness, expressive arts therapy, future self, future self exercise, guided visualization, mind body connection, personal growth, psychotherapy, self development, self transformation, somatic healing, therapy, visualization

 • Return to Blog